GoogleCloudPlatform/cloud-deploy-samples/postdeploy-hooks/k8s-cleanup/quickstart/QUICKSTART.md

     --source=configuration \
     --images=my-app-image=gcr.io/google-containers/nginx@sha256:f49a843c290594dcf4d193535d1f4ba8af7d56cea2cf79d1e9554f077f1e7aaa
 ```

+Notice the --images= flag, which you use to replace the placeholder
+(my-app-image) in the manifest with the specific, SHA-qualified image.
+Google
+recommends that you templatize your manifests this way, and that you use
+SHA-qualified image names at release creation.

 [Open the Cloud Deploy UI](https://console.cloud.google.com/deploy), click on
 the `k8s-cleanup-qs` pipeline, then the `release-001` release, and on the